NetEase/libpomelo/README.md

 build\gyp\gyp.bat --depth=. pomelo.gyp -Dlibrary=static_library
 ```

 then open pomelo.sln  in visual studio and you can build libpomelo in windows

+##Notice

+There is a worker thread inside `libpomelo` to run the `libuv` loop and handle the IO events.
+So all the callback functions are fired in the worker thread.
+And the application should take care the synchronization between the main thread (such as UI thread) and the `libpomelo` worker thread.